bagisto/bagisto-docs/src/api/graphql-api.md

 ### Step 2: Configure Middleware

 Update your `bootstrap/app.php` file to ensure proper session handling.
-Bagisto 2.4 and the current development version both use the Laravel 11+ application bootstrap, so the snippet is the same on either:
+Bagisto 2.4 and 2.5 both use the Laravel 11+ application bootstrap, so the snippet is the same on either:

 ```php
 use Illuminate\Session\Middleware\StartSession;